amplitude/amplitude-docs/content/collections/data/en/streaming-transformations.md

 ---
+id: 0a282ff3-e487-45bd-af38-dbad6c534de2
 blueprint: data
 title: 'Streaming transformations'
 landing: false
 exclude_from_sitemap: false
 ---
-Amplitude now provides you with the ability to stream pre-existing transformed event and event properties.
+Amplitude supports streaming pre-existing transformed events and event properties.
 This includes support for Custom Events, Derived Properties, Transformed Events, and Transformed Properties.
-With this feature, you can now select any existing transformations you made in Amplitude taxonomy when setting up your streaming configuration.
+With this feature, you can select any existing transformations you made in Amplitude taxonomy when setting up your streaming configuration.

 ## Feature availability

 This feature is available with **Amplitude paid plans only**.
-You need to be on a PLUS/Growth/Enterprise plan to create the corresponding transformations in Amplitude before streaming them out.
+You need to be on a Plus/Growth/Enterprise plan to create the corresponding transformations in Amplitude before streaming them out.
 See the [pricing page](https://Amplitude.com/pricing) for details.

 ## Setup